-Workshops: All Honors students, both in 399 and 499 will also be required to attend 4-5 mandatory Friday workshops each semester from 12 PM-2.
-Students accepted into the Honors Program should arrange their schedules to accommodate the workshops.
-Exceptions will be made only on application to the Director.
-These workshops are unsupervised by faculty and provide honors students in both 399 and 499 the opportunity to share their work and to help each other during the revision process.
-A Blackboard site has been set up for 399/499 on which all honors students are expected to post their work prior to workshops.
+Workshops: All Honors students, both in 399 and 499, will also be required to attend 4-5 mandatory workshops each semester.
+These workshops are typically held on Fridays for two hours.
+Students accepted into the Honors Program will be invited to an information session at the beginning of each semester at which point specific meeting dates and times will be chosen.
+These workshops are unsupervised by faculty and provide honors students in both 399 and 499 the opportunity to share their work and to help each other during the research, writing, and revision process.
+Students are encourage to share their work with each other via Google Drive or Box.

-Workshops: As noted above, 499 students will continue to participate in mandatory Friday workshops (12 PM-2) in their second semester in the program.
+Workshops: ENGL 499 students will continue to participate in mandatory Friday workshops in their second semester in the program.

-The advisor will determine the final grade for 499 based on the research paper and the oral examination, in consultation with the two faculty members.
+At the conclusion of the exam, committee members might recommend revisions to the research paper.
+If so, the student must complete these revisions before receiving a grade.
+The advisor will determine the final grade for 499 based on the research paper and the oral defense, in consultation with the two faculty members.
 All three committee members will have an equal vote.
-As in 399, students will receive a grade for the course only if the Honors Director receives the advisor’s final grade accompanied by a completed sign-off sheet demonstrating that the student and the advisor have met at least five times during the semester.
+As in 399, students will receive a grade for the course only when the Honors Director receives the advisor’s final grade accompanied and the project itself.
 A grade on the Honors Project of B‑minus or higher is required for successful completion of the Honors Program.

 THE HONORS PROGRAM IN CREATIVE WRITING

-- English Honors candidates specializing in creative writing must complete ENGL 399 and 499 as described above.
+English Honors candidates specializing in creative writing must complete ENGL 399 and 499 as described above.
 But for creative writing students both ENGL 399 and ENGL 499 take special forms.
-The creative writing student will use ENGL 399 to begin creative work or continue creative work already under way, after choosing an advisor from among those members of the Literature and Writing faculty who teach creative writing.
-Further, the student will choose an author on whom to write the critical and interpretive essay for ENGL 499.
+The creative writing student may use ENGL 399 to begin creative work or continue creative work already under way.

-- For creative writing students only ENGL 499 has a tripartite structure consisting of: (1) a critical essay, (2) a body of creative work, and (3) a self‑analysis or self‑evaluation.
-The critical essay is designed to give the creative writing student an opportunity to come to terms with the work of an author whom the student finds important as a model or influence on his or her own work; it will normally be approximately 15 pages.
-The amount or length of the student’s creative work will vary according to genre: 15 to 25 pages of poetry, 40‑60 or more pages of prose fiction, one or two one‑act plays, or a substantial portion of a full‑length play—these estimates give a rough indication of minimum standards.
-The self‑evaluation is of no prescribed length and should focus on the creative work done for the Senior Honors Project.
+For creative writing students only ENGL 499 has a tripartite structure consisting of: (1) a critical essay, (2) a body of creative work, and (3) a self‑analysis or self‑evaluation.
+The critical essay is designed to give the creative writing student an opportunity to come to terms with an author, genre, or movement that has influenced their; this paper should be approximately 12-15 pages.
+The amount or length of the student’s creative work will vary according to genre and will be determined in consultation with the adviser.
+The self‑evaluation is of no prescribed length and should focus on the creative work done for the Honors Project.